OutSystems/docs-howtos/src/development/data-grid/reactive/how-to-view-data.md

     By default, the Grid widget contains the following placeholders:

     * ContextMenu
-    * Loading (displayed while data is being fetched from teh server)
+    * Loading (displayed while data is being fetched from the server)
     * NoResults (displayed when no results are returned)
     * GridColumns